 At 24, I reached my heaviest.
 I was two years into therapy at this time, and one thing became glaringly evident: whatever ‘it’ was, I certainly did not have it together.
 This was abundantly clear when it came to my body.
 I consumed myself with day to day life-university, working part-time, and the inevitable social life that comes with being a student.
 I didn’t realise my initial weight obsession started with sheer neuroticism.
 Controlling what I ate and how many steps I took made me think I was in control of my anxiety.

 With my Fitbit by my side, I was constantly reminded of my daily goals.
 My daily achievement was to make that thing buzz, and I could not rest until it had done so even if that meant missing out.
 I recall times of jogging on the spot until midnight, excusing myself from events so I could take long walks, and having extra-long toilet breaks to complete those goals.

 There were days where I didn’t achieve, and I mentally scolded myself and guilted myself into making up for it the following day.

 Before therapy, it had never occurred to me that my anxiety and eating were linked to something bigger.
 That gaining weight during this time was linked to reliving repressed memories.

-When I looked through old diaries from my teenage years one thing became obvious: every few months I would start a health kick hoping that this was ‘it’.
-The content read the same: when I am X weight I will be happy; my anxiety will disappear, and I will not feel the need to binge eat my feelings.
+When I looked through old diaries from my teenage years, one thing became apparent: every few months I would start a health kick hoping that this was ‘it’.
+The content read the same: when I am X weight, I will be happy; my anxiety will disappear, and I will not feel the need to binge eat my feelings.

 “It is not about the destination but the journey itself.”